Klasmart-Engineering/vietnam-helm/README.md

 configuration setup and your environment variables are setup such that the correct AWS account and correct Kubernetes cluster are targetted.

+You'll also need `pyyaml`.
+Example installation on MacOS is `python3 -m pip install pyyaml` - adapt to your system accordingly.

 ## Installation

 ### Bootstrap